 First, you care because realizing that you are eligible for Business Credit Cards is a game changer with regards to the various new cards, new card bonus offers, and spending bonus categories that are available to you.

-As an aside, I also love the fee-free Chase Ink Unlimited (1.5X on everything) and the Chase Ink Cash (5X at office supply stores).
-These cards both have bonuses of 75,000 Ultimate Rewards points when you spend $7,500 within 3 months.
+But I also love the fee-free Chase Ink Unlimited (1.5X on everything) and the Chase Ink Cash (5X at office supply stores).

 Sounds great – but back to the story….